marksy/webpack-concat-plugin/README.md

 ### Why is it forked?

-I want to be able to throw errors when there's an error in the webpack-concat-plugin.
+I want to be able to throw errors when there's an error in the `webpack-concat-plugin`.
 Currently, it only logs an error.
-This allows a process to exit with 0, even if there's an error concatenating.
+This allows a process to exit with `0`, even if there's an error concatenating.

-An example is if the webpack-concat-plugin attempts to concatenate es6 syntax, it will display a console error but exit successfully.
+An example is if the `webpack-concat-plugin` attempts to concatenate es6 syntax, it will display a console error but exit successfully.

 ### Install

+#### npm
 ```
-npm install webpack-concat-plugin --save-dev
+npm install webpack-concat-plugin-with-optional-errors --save-dev
 ```

-for webpack >= 4.0
+#### yarn
 ```
-npm install webpack-concat-plugin@3.0.0 --save-dev
+yarn add webpack-concat-plugin-with-optional-errors --dev
 ```

 ### Features